alandmoore/tkautobox/README.rst

 Abstract
 ========

-Tkinter provides several convenience functions for common dialogs like file dialogs or color dialogs.
-I wanted a similar convenience function for arbitrary dialogs that could ask an easily-extendible set of fields and simply return a dict of values when clicked.
-This can be useful for things like login dialogs, simple configuration dialogs, or installation/setup dialogs.
+Tkinter provides several convenience functions for common dialogues like file dialogues or color dialogues.
+I wanted a similar convenience function for arbitrary dialogues that could ask an easily-extendable set of fields and simply return a dict of values when clicked.
+This can be useful for things like login dialogues, simple configuration dialogues, or installation/setup dialogues.

-The TkAutoBox module is a python3 module that implements a generic convience function for this, as well as wrapper functions for common dialogs.
+The TkAutoBox module is a python3 module that implements a generic convenience function for this, as well as wrapper functions for common dialogues.

 Usage
 =====